acorn-io/runtime/docs/docs/50-production/04-volumes.md

 ## Configuring volumes at runtime

-Acorn Images can define volumes to see which volumes are available for an Acorn Image you can run `--help` on the image.
+Acorn images can define volumes to see which volumes are available for an Acorn image you can run `--help` on the image.

 ```shell
 acorn run [IMAGE] --help